Roundup · Updated: August 2026

 Where EaseClaw fits, and where it does not

 Since I built one of these, let me be precise about its lane so you do not buy it for the wrong job.
-EaseClaw monitors public conversations across eleven community and social sources for people describing the problem you solve, scores each post by buying intent so only real buyers surface, and drafts a reply in your voice.
+EaseClaw monitors public conversations across 12 platforms for people describing the problem you solve, scores each post by buying intent so only real buyers surface, and drafts a reply in your voice.
 Then it stops.
 You read the draft and press send yourself.
 It never posts for you.

 What it is not, plainly: it is not a contact database, so it will not hand you a list of ten thousand emails.
 It is not a cold email sender, so it will not run sequences or warm up inboxes.
 It is not a website visitor ID tool, so it will not tell you which company loaded your pricing page.
 It complements those tools rather than replacing them.
 Intent tells you who is asking now, a database or a sender helps you follow up at scale.

 The closest comparisons are other social listening and buying-intent monitors, not the databases and senders above.
-If that is the category you actually want, it is worth reading the honest trade-offs against ReplyGuy, Buska, and Octolens, or browsing the full comparisons hub where we lay out where each one is the better fit than we are.
+If that is the category you actually want, it is worth reading the honest trade-offs in the best social listening tools guide against Buska and Octolens, or browsing the full comparisons hub where we lay out where each one is the better fit than we are.

 Questions